 Because 20-30% of otherwise normal women may have multiple cysts on their ovaries, the mere presence of cysts is not enough to make the diagnosis of PCOS.
 There is no correlation between the number of cysts and the severity of PCOS.

 PCOS represents a spectrum of disease.
 On one end are women with polycystic ovaries but no other abnormalities.
 These women often have ultrasounds for other reasons, and the cysts are picked up incidentally.
 On the other end of the spectrum are women with all the various manifestations.
 The Rotterdam criteria recognized this continuum and grouped patients into four different phenotypes.

-- Frank of classic polycystic PCOS (chronic anovulation, hyperandrogenism with polycystic ovaries – 3/3 criteria)
+- Classic polycystic PCOS (chronic anovulation, hyperandrogenism with polycystic ovaries – 3/3 criteria)